damolmo/LineageOS-Switch-T210-UNOFFICIAL/README.md

 # How to flash this ROM (English Instructions)

-1.- Grab the latest release from <a href="https://github.com/daviiid99/Lineageos-17.1-T210-Switch/releases">Releases</a>
+1.- Grab the latest update from <a href="https://github.com/daviiid99/Lineageos-17.1-T210-Switch/releases">Releases</a>
   (Download both files, the <b>lineage-17.1-[date]-icosa-daviiid99.zip</b> and the <b>Hekate SD.zip</b>)

 2.- Extract the <b>Hekate SD</b> file into your SD root and copy the <b>lineage-17.1-[date]-icosa-daviiid99.zip</b> file in the root as well.